taazkareem/clickup-mcp-server/README.md

     <summary><strong>How to find your credentials?</strong></summary>

     **ClickUp API Key:**
-    1. Log into ClickUp and go to <a href="https://app.clickup.com/settings/apps" target="_blank" rel="noopener noreferrer">ClickUp Settings → Apps</a>.
+    1. Log into ClickUp and go to [ClickUp Settings → Apps](https://app.clickup.com/settings/apps).
     2. Click **Generate** under "API Token" (or copy your existing one).

     **ClickUp Team ID:**